Interview

 George Seyffert

 George is a Brooklyn-based artist and attorney working from his studio in Dumbo.
-As a New York City native of Puerto Rica and Irish descent, his firsthand life experiences — including nearly a decade practicing law — continues to steer everything he makes.
+As a New York City native of Puerto Rican and Irish descent, his firsthand life experiences — including nearly a decade of practicing law — continue to steer everything he creates.
 He received an undergraduate degree from SUNY Binghamton and a law degree from Brooklyn Law School.
-As for any formal education in the arts, George has taken several classes across schools and studios in NYC, but he remains largely self-taught.
+Regarding formal education in the arts, George has taken several classes across schools and studios in NYC, but he remains largely self-taught.
 His work is mixed media on large-format canvas: oil, acrylic, charcoal, ink, pastel, built over layers of case law pages, receipt paper, sticky notes, and other materials pulled from the systems he’s examining.

 What is your background and how did you start your journey in the art world?

-“You see, questions like this one are tough for me, mostly because I dissect everything.
-It's part of the curse/blessing of being an attorney.
-What defines the art world?
-If it's the first time I realized I had a talent and enjoyed creating, then I would say it was around 3rd grade.
-That's when I entered into a district-wide drawing competition and won first place.
+“You see, questions like this one are tough for me, mostly because I examine everything with a fine-tooth comb.
+I guess it’s part of the curse/blessing of being an attorney.
+What defines one’s entry into the art world?
+If it’s the first time talent is realized, then I would say elementary school.
+In the 3rd grade, I entered a district-wide drawing competition and won first place.
 I remember entering several artist competitions while attending P.S.
 110 in Greenpoint, Brooklyn.
-I'll credit my parents here, as they both are/were artists in their own right.
-My mother always had a thing for creating, whether it was sewing, painting, drawing, or making little trinkets.
+I’ll credit my parents here, as they both are/were artists in their own right.
+My mother has a passion for creating, whether it’s sewing, painting, drawing, or crafting small trinkets.
 My late father was a carpenter.
 His ability to build, remodel, and fix was undefeated.
 A true master of his craft.
-One would think this would be enough for me to pursue a career in the arts early on, but no. Somehow, this translated to law school for me.
+You would think this would be enough for me to pursue a career in the arts early on, but no. Somehow, this translated to law school.
 However, if we are defining my journey into the art world as when I first decided to take my skill seriously, then I would say 2024.
-My love for creating has zigzagged across my life to date.
-Coming and going like the tide.
-Higher education and what I thought was my pursuit of happiness prohibited me from tapping into my potential.
-Not until I began taking my mental health seriously did I finally invest in my passion.
-You will hear a lot about my internal conflict when I describe my process and within the descriptions of my work.
+My love for creating has zigzagged across my life to date, coming and going like the tide.
+Higher education and what I thought was the pursuit of happiness prohibited me from tapping into my potential.
+Not until I began taking my mental health seriously did I finally invest in myself.
+You will hear a lot about my internal conflict as I describe my process and within the descriptions of my work.
 Attorney versus artist.
 Law versus art.
-Structure versus disruption.
+Structure versus chaos.
 These dueling concepts have birthed a unique creative process.
 One that channels inner thought and emotional freedom into deliberate expression on canvas.”

 What does your work aim to say?
 Does it comment on any current social or political issues?